buidl-labs/Demux/README.md

 # Demux

-A gateway to facilitate decentralised streaming ecosystem.
+A gateway to facilitate a decentralised streaming ecosystem.